Is TCI's Ophthalmic program right for YOU?

 After completing the Ophthalmic Dispensing program:

-- 5 graduates took the certification exam given by the National Contact Lens Examiners; 3 passed (60%)
+- 1 graduate took the optional certification exam given by the National Contact Lens Examiners; 0 passed (0%)